128technology/docs/docs/cc_fips_install_quickstart_otpiso.md

 ![QuickStart Verification](/img/intro_ztp_quickstart_verification.png)

 Congratulations, you have setup your SSR router.
-Use the [OTP Router Installation](cc_fips_router_install.md#otp-router-installation) procedure to complete the OTP Quickstart process.